Decision Trees in Machine Learning: Two Types (+ Examples)

 Introduction to supervised learning

 If you want to deepen your knowledge of supervised learning, consider the Supervised Machine Learning: Regression and Classification course from DeepLearning.AI and Stanford University.
-In 33 hours or less, you’ll get an introduction to modern machine learning, including supervised learning and algorithms such as decision trees, multiple linear regression, neural networks, and logistic regression.
+In as little as three weeks, you’ll get an introduction to modern machine learning, including supervised learning and algorithms such as decision trees, multiple linear regression, neural networks, and logistic regression.

 Decision trees in machine learning provide an effective decision-making method because they lay out the problem and all the possible outcomes.
 This enables developers to analyze the possible consequences of a decision, and as an algorithm accesses more data, it can predict outcomes for future data.